Dominic Kwiatkowski: Education

 Kwiatkowski trained as a paediatrician at Guy's Hospital in London.

 Career and research

-Kwiatkowski spent several years in West Africa, where malaria causes high levels of infant mortality, and this has been a major focus of his research over the past thirty years.
-He has made significant contributions to the understanding of malaria pathogenesis and genetic mechanisms of resistance to the disease.
-He has also pioneered genome-wide association studies (GWAS) in Africa and has led large international collaborations to characterise the genomic diversity of parasite and mosquito populations around the world.
+Kwiatkowski spent several years in West Africa, where malaria causes high levels of infant mortality, and this was a major focus of his research over the past thirty years.
+He made significant contributions to the understanding of malaria pathogenesis and genetic mechanisms of resistance to the disease.
+He also pioneered genome-wide association studies (GWAS) in Africa and led large international collaborations to characterise the genomic diversity of parasite and mosquito populations around the world.
 This work is yielding deep insights into the evolutionary biology of drug resistance and pesticide resistance with practical implications for disease control.

 In 2005 Kwiatkowski founded a data-sharing network, MalariaGEN, which has fostered productive research collaborations in more than forty malaria endemic countries, and has become a model for equitable sharing of genetic data and research capacity building in resource-poor settings.

+Death

+Kwiatkowski died on 27 April 2023, at the age of 69.